-On March 9, 2022, we entered into an amendment to refinance a portion of the Term Loan B facility (the "March 2022 Refinancing").
-We incurred no additional indebtedness as a result of the March 2022 Refinancing, other than amounts covering t discounts and certain fees and expenses.
-The March 2022 Refinancing included the application of the proceeds of a new \$625 million term loan "B" facility (the "2022 Term Loan B -1 Facility"), borrowed by Sabre GLBL under our Amended and Restated Credit Agreement, with the effect of extending the maturity of approximately \$623 million of the existing Term Loan B credit facility under the Amended and Restated Credit Agreement.
+On March 9, 2022, we entered into an amendment to refinance another portion of our then-outstanding Term Loan B facility (the "March 2022 Refinancing").
+Our Senior Secured Credit Facility is governed by the Amended and Restated Credit Agreement including the Sixth Term A Loan Refinancing and Incremental Amendments entered into in December 2020 and all preceding amendments.
+We incurred no additional indebtedness as a result of the March 2022 Refinancing, other than amounts covering discounts and certain fees and expenses.
+The March 2022 Refinancing included the application of the proceeds of a new \$625 million term loan "B" facility (the "2022 Term Loan B-1 Facility"), borrowed by Sabre GLBL under our Amended and Restated Credit Agreement, with the effect of extending the maturity of approximately \$623 million of the existing Term Loan B credit facility under the Amended and Restated Credit Agreement.
 The remaining proceeds, net of a discount of \$1 million, were used to pay \$1 million in other fees and expenses.
 We incurred an additional discount of \$5 million and other fees of \$3 million which were funded with cash on hand.
-We recognized a loss on extinguishment of debt in connection with the March 2022 Refinancing during the nine months ended September 30, 2022 of \$4 million and debt modification costs for financing fees of \$1 million recorded to Other, net.
-The 2022 Term Loan B-1 Facility are based on Term SOFR, replacing LIBOR, plus an applicable margin.
+We recognized a loss on extinguishment of debt in connection with the March 2022 Refinancing during the year ended December 31, 2022, of \$4 million and debt modification costs for financing fees of \$1 million recorded to Other, net.
+The 2022 Term Loan B-1 Facility matures on June 30, 2028 and offers us the ability to prepay or repay the 2022 Term Loan B-1 Facility after 12 months or to prepay or repay at a 101 premium before that date.
+The interest rates on the 2022 Term Loan B-1 Facility are based on Term SOFR, replacing LIBOR, plus an applicable margin.

 On August 15, 2022, we entered into an amendment to refinance a portion of the Term Loan B facility (the "August 2022 Refinancing").
 We incurred no additional indebtedness as a result of the August 2022 Refinancing, other than amounts covering discounts and certain fees and expenses.
-The August 2022 Refinancing included the application of the proceeds of a new \$675 million term loan B" facility (the "2022 Term Loan B -2 Facility"), borrowed by Sabre GLBL under our Amended and Restated Credit Agreement, with the effect of extending the maturity of approximately \$647 million of the existing Term Loan B credit facility under the Amended and Restated Credit Agreement.
+The August 2022 Refinancing included the application of the proceeds of a new \$675 million term loan B credit facility (the "2022 Term Loan B-2 Facility"), borrowed by Sabre GLBL under our Amended and Restated Credit Agreement, with the effect of extending the maturity of approximately \$647 million of the existing Term Loan B credit facility under the Amended and Restated Credit Agreement.
 The remaining proceeds, net of a discount of \$25 million, were used to pay \$3 million in other fees and expenses.
 We incurred an additional discount of \$9 million and other fees of \$2 million which were funded with cash on hand.
-We recognized debt modification costs for financing fees in connection with the August 2022 Refinancing.
-The 2022 Term Loan B-2 Facility matures on June 30, 2022 of \$5 million recorded to Other, net.
+We recognized debt modification costs for financing fees in connection with the August 2022 Refinancing during the year ended December 31, 2022 of \$5 million recorded to Other, net.
 No loss on extinguishment of debt was recorded as a result of the August 2022 Refinancing.
 The 2022 Term Loan B-2 Facility matures on June 30, 2028 and offers us the ability to prepay or repay the 2022 Term Loan B-2 Facility after 12 months or to prepay or repay at a 101 premium before that date.
 The interest rates on the 2022 Term Loan B-2 Facility are based on Term SOFR, replacing LIBOR, plus an applicable margin.